OdinLeePro/SnowflakeBascketballDataWarehouse/README.md

 # SnowflakeBasketballDataWarehouse

-SnowflakeBasketballDataWarehouse is a data-curation and analytics project built on the OPTA Basketball Schedule and Results dataset from the Snowflake Marketplace.
+SnowflakeBasketballDataWarehouse is a data curation and analytics project built on the OPTA Basketball Schedule and Results dataset from the Snowflake Marketplace.
 The project ingests, enhances, aggregates, and analyzes professional basketball game data using Snowflake SQL.
 It emphasizes structured workflows, reproducibility, semantic tagging, curated dimensional models, and multi-layer analytical processing across curation, aggregation, and scheduling tasks.

 ## Overview

-This project was created to transform marketplace basketball data into a clean, enriched, and analytics-ready model suitable for sports performance insights.
+This project was created to transform marketplace basketball data into a clean, enriched, and analytics ready model suitable for sports performance insights.
 The final outputs include curated dimension and fact tables, enrichment logic via stored procedures, multi-level aggregations, a table function, a scheduled task, and documentation summarizing the pipeline.

 The workflow includes: